 - Strong academic record (no minimum GPA)

-Candidates will submit their complete application materials ONLINE HERE by the stated campus deadline.
+Application process: Candidates will submit their complete application materials online by the stated campus deadline.
 The application includes uploading a single pdf file that includes all of the following:

 - A 350--word motivation statement describing your interest in pursuing a research experience with a Social Sciences faculty mentor, including what experiences and background (in addition to the course-based training) you will bring to the experience